 There is a constant need for new and updated medical equipment to diagnose and care for patients.
 Medical equipment is very specialized, and the technology changes rapidly.
 Much of the equipment needs to be replaced about every seven years.
 Across the six hospitals, GBHS requires approximately $6-10 million annually to keep its facilities and equipment up to date.
 Through the generosity of our communities, the Foundations pay for equipment and upgrades at their local hospital, and also contribute to larger, regional services used by residents across Grey Bruce.
 Each foundation realizes the importance of supporting our regional hospital in order to keep specialized care, advanced diagnostics, cancer care, etc. close to home.

-The 2018/19 Capital List of highest priority equipment needs of Grey Bruce Health Services has been presented to the Five Foundations of GBHS and the hospital auxiliaries with a request for funding.
+The 2019/20 Capital List of highest priority equipment needs of Grey Bruce Health Services has been presented to the Five Foundations of GBHS and the hospital auxiliaries with a request for funding.
 As is the trend, the list of needs is extensive and expensive, and includes priorities specific to each of the six GBHS Hospitals, as well as, Corporate and Regional needs.
-Bruce Peninsula Health Services Foundation, GBHS - Lion's Head Hospital Auxiliary and GBHS - Wiarton Hospital Auxiliary will work in partnership to provide assistance in the funding the amount of $818,031.
+Bruce Peninsula Health Services Foundation, GBHS - Lion's Head Hospital Auxiliary and GBHS - Wiarton Hospital Auxiliary workes in partnership to provide assistance in the funding.

 Below we have listed some of the priorities: